carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/03-BIDS_init_EEG_EEGLAB.md

 ---
-title: "Initializing data into the BIDS Standard"
+title: "Initializing Data into the BIDS Standard"
 teaching: 0
 exercises: 0
 questions: